modyo/modyo-docs/docs/platform/insights/data-studio.md

     ![Data studio](/assets/img/insights/6.png)

-    To finish click “Connect”
+    To finish click "Connect"

     The next page shows the available dimensions & metrics.
-There is no need to modify anything, click “Add to report” to continue
+There is no need to modify anything, click "Add to report" to continue

     ![Data studio](/assets/img/insights/7.png)

-    This will take you back to the “Copy this report” window.
+    This will take you back to the "Copy this report" window.

 5. Create Google Search Console Sources

-    Just like we did in the previous step, click on “Create a new data source” in the dropdown for “Search Console Data (URL)”.
+    Just like we did in the previous step, click on "Create a new data source" in the dropdown for "Search Console Data (URL)".

     ![Data studio](/assets/img/insights/8.png)